fjc-oai/pbag/dive_in_python/README.md

 5. Why profiler doesn't help in this case?
     - Profiler, e.g. py-spy doesn't show context switch overhead
     - It has no visibility into system-level scheduling, and only samples python-level threads, but not OS level.

+# Python thread creation overhead

+- Always create a new thread on-the-fly vs using a global thread pool executor

+- Intuitively, thread creation itself is expensive.
+So it'll be slower (plus thread context switch overhead).

+- From benchmark, the difference is not that significant though, ~10%.

+- `python thread_creation_overhead.py`